 Funds are typically established for a fixed duration of about 10 years.
 A fund generally invests the subscriptions it receives in its first few years; then its focus shifts to developing its investments and finally to exiting them.
 Finnfund’s private equity fund commitments generally range from five to ten million euros.

 Most of the private equity funds that invest in developing countries are registered in international financial centres.
 Africa-based funds are generally registered in Mauritius.
-Another common domicile is Luxembourg (Finnfund not allowed to make new investments in funds registered in the country).
+Another common domicile is Luxembourg.
 The countries of registration are conduits, channelling investments from many different places to investee countries.
 Funds do not pay taxes in their country of registration but investors and investees pay taxes in their home countries.
-In 2013 companies financed by Finnfund’s private equity funds paid a total of about EUR 300 million euros in taxes and similar charges in investee countries.
-This is more than paid by companies financed via other instruments (EUR 133 million).
+In 2014 companies financed by Finnfund’s private equity funds paid a total of about EUR 149 million euros in taxes and similar charges in investee countries.
+30 per cent was income taxes and the rest other payments to government.

 Finnfund is opposed to tax evasion, corruption and money-laundering in investee countries and domiciles.
 We conduct background checks on co-investors and management companies, and require diligent reports from funds on their investee companies, taxes paid, and so on.
 Alongside many other development finance institutions, we urge countries of registration to create transparent regimes by investing only in the funds that are registered in countries observing the progressively stricter demands agreed in the OECD Global Forum.
-In 2014 there were 24 countries on the updated list of domiciles of funds that Finnfund does not invest in (Brunei, Dominican Republic, Micronesia, Guatemala, Lebanon, Liberia, the Marshall Islands, Nauru, Panama, Switzerland, Trinidad and Tobago, Vanuatu, Andorra, Anguilla, Antigua and Barbuda, Austria, Barbados, Cyprus, Israel, Luxembourg, St Lucia, the Seychelles, Turkey, the British Virgin Islands).
+In 2015 there were 20 countries on the updated list of domiciles of funds that Finnfund does not invest in (Micronesia, Guatemala, Kazakstan, Lebanon, Liberia, Nauru, Trinidad and Tobago, Vanuatu, Andorra, Anguilla, Antigua and Barbuda, Barbados, Costa Rica, Indonesia, Israel, St Lucia, Samoa, Sint Maarten, Turkey).